 There are no general filming permits in New Hampshire.
 If you have arranged to film on private property, you do not need any additional permits to film.
 If you need to film on public property, you may need additional documentation.
-Every city/town handles filming requests differently and we recommend that you contact us to find out which local department or administrator would be the best contact for permit inquiries.
+Every city/town handles filming requests differently and we recommend that you contact each town directly for information on permit requirements.

 Roads & Highways

 If the road is local (without a route number), you will only need to coordinate the closure with the impacted city or town.
 If the road has a route number, you will need to submit an Application for a Parade Permit or Other Activity on State Highway System with the Department of Transportation AND coordinate with the city/town.
 There is no cost to submit the application.
 Download the application.

 State House Grounds

 To film on State House Grounds, submit a State House Grounds Special Event Application with the Department of Administrative Services no later than 5 business days prior to the event.
 There is no cost to submit the application.
 Please note that any activity on the sidewalk on the east side of the arch facing Main Street or the sidewalks along Capitol and Park Streets will need to be coordinated with the City of Concord.
 State House interior requests must be directed to and approved by both the offices of the Speaker of the House and the President of the Senate.
 Download the application.

 White Mountain National Forest

 If the filming is on the summit of Mt.
 Washington, you will need a Special Use Permit from the Division of Parks for Mt.
 Washington State Park (see State Parks permits above) in addition to a USDA Forest Service/White Mountain National Forest permit.
 Please note that the Mt.
 Washington Auto Road, should you need access, is privately managed.
 Information at www.mtwashingtonautoroad.com.